Hillman Avenger

+a North American variant marketed for model years 1971–1973, the Plymouth Cricket; by Chrysler Brazil for 1971–1980 as the Dodge 1800 (notably in a two-door body style) and later as the Dodge Polara — by Volkswagen Argentina as the VW 1800.

+Despite its conventional underpinnings, the Avenger was successful in motorsport, winning the 1971 Press-on-Regardless Rally (in Plymouth Cricket badging); winning the British Group 1 Rally Championship in 1975 and 1976 in Northern Ireland, winning the British Saloon Car Championship numerous times, and winning the 1976 Heatway Rally of New Zealand.

+At its introduction, the Avenger's success was considered crucial to Rootes, and by 1981, final UK production had reached 790,000.
+While the Avenger was one of the most popular British cars of the 1970s, by 2016 reportedly fewer than 260 remained in use in Britain.

 1970: Hillman Avenger

 Introduced in February 1970, the Avenger was significant as it was the first and last car to be developed by Rootes after the Chrysler takeover in 1967.
-Stylistically, the Avenger was undoubtedly very much in tune with its time; the American-influenced "Coke Bottle" waistline and semi-fastback rear-end being a contemporary styling cue, indeed the Avenger would be the first British car to be manufactured with a one piece plastic front grille.
-It was similar in appearance to the larger Ford Cortina#TC Mark III (1970–1976), which was launched later in 1970.
+Its styling used conventional three-box and two-box styling featuring an American-influenced "Coke Bottle" waistline and semi-fastback rear-end, later spawning a station wagon variant.

-However, from an engineering perspective it was rather conventional, using a 4-cylinder all-iron overhead valve engine in 1250 or 1500 capacities driving a coil spring suspended live axle at the rear wheels.
-Unlike any previous Rootes design, there were no "badge-engineered" Humber or Singer versions in the UK market.
-The Avenger was immediately highly praised by the press for its good handling characteristics and generally good overall competence on the road and it was considered a significantly better car to drive than contemporaries like the Morris Marina.
+The Avenger used conventional unibody construction and a 4-cylinder all-iron overhead valve engine in 1250 or 1500 capacities driving a coil spring suspended live axle at the rear wheels.
+The Avenger was praised by the press for its handling characteristics and overall road competence.

-Initially, the Avenger was available as a four-door saloon in DL, Super and GL trim levels.
-The DL and Super could be had with either the 1250 or 1500 cc engines, but the GL was only available with the 1500 cc engine.
-Since the DL was the basic model in the range, it featured little more than rubber mats and a very simple dashboard with a strip-style speedometer.
-The Super was a bit better equipped, featuring carpets, armrests, twin horns and reversing lights, though the dashboard was carried over from the DL.
-The top-spec GL model featured four round headlights (which was a big improvement over the rectangular ones from the Hillman Hunter that were used on the DL and Super), internal bonnet release, two-speed wipers, brushed nylon seat trim (previously never used on British cars), reclining front seats, and a round-dial dashboard with extra instrumentation.
+Initially, the Avenger was available as a four-door saloon in DL or Super trim levels with either the 1250 or 1500 cc engines, as well as a GL trim level with the 1500 cc engine.
+The DL featured rubber mat floor covering and a simple dashboard with a strip-style speedometer.
+The Super also featured carpets, armrests, twin horns reversing lights and dashboard carried from the DL.
+The GL trim featured four round headlights, internal bonnet release, two-speed wipers, brushed nylon seat trim (never previously used on British cars), reclining front seats, and round instruments in its dash along with extra instrumentation.
+During the first two years of production, only the car's curb side featured the Avenger emblem, as a cost saving measure.

-Not only was the Avenger's styling totally new, but so were the engine and transmission units, which were not at all like those used in the larger "Arrow" series Hunter.
-Another novelty for the Avenger was the use of a plastic radiator grille, a first in Britain and at 4 ft 6 in wide claimed as the largest mass-produced plastics component used at this time by the European motor industry.
+In addition to its styling, its engine and transmission were purpose-designed exclusive to the Avenger.
+Its plastic front grille, a first in Britain and at 4 ft 6 in wide was claimed as the largest mass-produced plastic component used at the time by a European car.
 The Avenger was a steady seller in the 1970s, in competition with the Ford Escort and Vauxhall Viva.
-Chrysler was attempting to make the Avenger to be a "world car", and took the ambitious step of marketing the Avenger as the Plymouth Cricket in the U.S. Complaints of rust, unreliability, plus the general unpopularity of smaller cars on the American market, saw it withdrawn from that market after only two years.
+Chrysler marketed the Avenger globally, prominently but unsuccessfully as the Plymouth Cricket in the U.S..